DIY Halloween Pillow Wreath

 Step Two: Cut out the fabric pillows using the pattern.
 The pattern includes a 1/4″ seam allowance.
 Each pillow will get folded in half.

 Step Three: Sew the fabric pillows together.
 For each pillow, fold the fabric in half, right sides together, 4.5″ side to 4.5″ side.
 Sew with a 1/4″ seam allowance along each side of the pillow, leaving an opening to stuff the pillow along the long side.
 Trim the corners.
 Flip the pillow right side out and poke out the corners.

 Step Four: Stuff each pillow and hand sew the opening closed.
 Be careful not to overstuff the pillows as this will make them too hard and harder to tie on to the wreath form with ribbon.

 Step Five: Tie the pillows onto the wreath using the 3/8″ ribbon.
 Each piece of ribbon can be about 6-8″ long.
 I recommend doing a test with one ribbon before cutting all of them so you can find the ideal length for your ribbon.
 After tying the pillows on you can trim the ends of the ribbons a little so everything looks uniform.

 My wreath has 13 pillows on the outer ring, 11 pillows on the middle ring, 8 pillows on the inner ring.
 My mom’s wreath used 13 pillows on the outer ring, 10 on the middle and 7 on the inner.
 You can decide how full you want your wreath to look and always do less.
 My Christmas wreath was made with 35 pillows; 14 for the outer ring, 12 for the middle ring, and 9 for the inner ring.
 My Packers wreath was made with 30 pillows; 14 for the outer ring, 9 for the middle ring, and 7 for the inner ring.
 So really, whatever works and looks best!

-STEP 6: Add a little ribbon loop to the back so it can be hung up and your wreath is finished and ready to be enjoyed!
+STEP 6: Add a little ribbon loop to the back so it can be hung up.
+The wreath is finished and ready to be enjoyed!